arunaelentari/travel/Ironthronealicante.md

 A map where things where shot..

-There it stood in all its glory, a thing desired much by many kings, the Iron Throne.
+As we entered the gallery, there stood in all its glory, a thing desired much by many kings, the Iron Throne.

 A pic of the iron throne...